GusMuche/homebridge-zipabox-platform/README.md

 This option is fixed to true by the plugin for an alarm type.<br>

 ### Refresh Rate
 HomeKit update the status of your device when you reopen the Home APP.
-If you want to force a refresh you can use the optional parameter "refresh".<br>
+If you want to force a refresh you can use the optional parameter "refresh" at the platform level.<br>
 You do not need this to keep the connection to the Box.
-The plugin will reconnect if need after a long time without connection.
+The plugin will reconnect if need after a long time without connection.<br>
+Refresh the box will alsorefresh all the accessories states.<br><br>
+For installation with a lot of accessories, you can choose to refresh at different rates some accessories.
+The rules is simple : the refresh at accessory level is added to the global.
+If two request is made too shortly, the plugin will miss one.

 ### Battery Limit
 If you specify the batteryLimit parameter the plugin will try to get the battery value of the device of the accessory.
 To use this the device answer need to have a battery level status.<br>